 - Youth/Child Registration: This registration is required when activities are NOT taking place at a partner organization site.
 If activities are taking place at a partnering organization site, you do NOT need to complete this registration.
 To complete the Youth/Child registration click here.

 - Complete Training: Those who work with children under the age of 18 in any capacity and for any length of time must complete this on-line training.
 Parents and guardians do not have to complete this training when working with their own children.
-You will receive a certrificate upon completition of the training.
+You will receive a certificate upon completion of the training.
 Send the certificate to SOURCE@jhu.edu.
-You will be taken to a new page that will ask for you to login.
-Follow the steps below when taking the training:
+Follow the steps below to access the training:

-JHSPH groups and non-Hopkins affiliated adults/ mentors must complete a background check or provide proof of one within the last year with no adverse records.
-To obtain a background check through SOURCE, click here to complete the correct forms.
+BSPH groups and non-Hopkins affiliated adults/mentors must complete a background check or provide proof of one within the last year with no adverse records.
+Some community-based organizations have specific locations or companies for background checks.
+Please inquire with the organization.
+Or, to obtain a background check through JHU, please contact your division's HR representatives.

 What is the Approval Process?

-Once the registration is completed for affiliated JHSPH/ SON programs/ groups, adults/ mentors and youth/ children, all adults/ mentors are trained, screened and have signed the Code of Conduct and parental consent is received for each youth/ child, SOURCE will verify all documentation.
+Once the registration is completed for affiliated BSPH or SON programs/groups, adults/mentors and youth/ hildren, all adults/mentors are trained, screened and have signed the Code of Conduct and parental consent is received for each youth/ child, SOURCE will verify all documentation.